Center-Abstract-Concrete-Machines/CCAM/src/content/people/anna-johnson.md

 ---
 name: 'Anna Johnson'
-description: 'Anna Johnson is an experimental artist working at intersections of performance, sound, moving image and installation.
+cardBlurb: 'Anna Johnson is an experimental artist working at intersections of performance, sound, moving image and installation.
 Through the creation of multisensory, time-based experiences, she explores themes of vulnerability, intimacy and interrelation, made manifest within one’s body.
 She is inspired to work simultaneously on material, emotional, intellectual, and spiritual registers.'
 social:
     display: '_ovovi_'
     url: ''